-Division of Drinking Water (DDW) recently lowered the Response Levels (RL) for PFOA and PFOS.
-The new RL for PFOA has been set at 10 parts per trillion and 40 parts per trillion for PFOS.
-As a result of the lower RL, data collected from fourth quarter monitoring and in order to continue serving safe, clean drinking water to our residents we have taken one of our wells out of service.
-All water being served continues meets or exceed all state and federal standards.
+The California Division of Drinking Water (DDW) recently lowered the Response Levels (RL) for PFOA and PFOS on February 6, 2020.
+The new RL for PFOA has been set to 10 parts per trillion and 40 parts per trillion for PFOS.
+As a result of the lower RL, we have taken one of our wells out of service in order to continue serving safe, clean drinking water to our residents we have taken one of our wells out of service.
+All water being served continues to meet or exceed all state and federal standards.

 The movie highlights very high levels of PFOA in water supplies as a result of direct pollution by manufacturers into the local environment.
 In Orange County, very low levels of PFOA and PFOS have been detected in the groundwater basin.
 The levels are in no way comparable to those featured in “Dark Waters.”
 The City of Fullerton is partnering with Orange County Water District, along with the other producers in the basin affected by PFAS to ensure we continue to provide safe, high quality drinking water.
 This is our top priority.